-How you choose to respond determines whether you react within the Dreaded Drama Triangle (DDT)™ as a Victim, Persecutor or Rescuer.
-Or, you can choose an empowering response to life’s challenges as a Creator within TED* *(The Empowerment Dynamic)™.
+You can choose to react from the problem-focused, anxiety-based, and reactive Victim Orientation, which triggers the Dreaded Drama Triangle (DDT) and result in acting as a Victim, Persecutor, or Rescuer.
+On the other hand, you can choose an outcome-oriented mindset that will support you as a Creator responding within TED* (The Empowerment Dynamic)®.

 The moment you are faced with choosing we call the “choice point,” illustrated below:

 Notice the choice point rests at the center of the intersection of six roles—three from the DDT and the three roles of Creator, Challenger, and Coach that make up TED*.
 When you reach a choice point, if you can pause, take a deep breath, and give yourself a break, you will have a greater capacity to choose wisely.

 You meet multiple choice points, or decisions, every day.
 Even a simple email presents several decision points.
 Do you read it now or later?
 Do you interpret it as a threat or an opportunity?
 What do you write in response?
 Whom do you copy?

 Our lives are made up of a series of small and occasionally momentous choice points.
 What you choose when you face choice points significantly influences the life you create.

 David faced such a choice point a few weeks ago when he received a text from a client asking for a conversation as soon as possible.
 His initial reaction to the text was: “Oh no, something is wrong!”
 He avoided calling right away and distracted himself with emails.
 Finally, he caught himself and said internally: “Wait a minute, this could be anything and it could be something good!”
 He shifted his focus to responding to the text with a positive mindset, made the call, and was pleasantly surprised by its outcome.